Patrick-Cole/pygmi/_sources/autoapi/pygmi/raster/ginterp/index.rst

 .. autoapi-nested-parse::

-   Plot Raster Data.
+   Raster Data Display.

-   This is the raster data interpretation module.
+   This is the raster data display module.
 This module allows for the display of raster data in a variety of modes, as well as the export of that display to GeoTIFF format.